Chapter 02: Martialism

 "Ah, is that what we'll be learning in class?" asked Rowan.

 So the Ibasi did speak!
 She carried the peculiar cadence and accent that all her people seemed to share, as if they spoke Kyeri with a cleaner, more precise alphabet.
-Every syllable was measured, crafted, and bestowed upon Rowan’s ears.
+Every syllable was measured, crafted, and bestowed upon Rowan's ears to satisfaction.

 "Really!?"
 It came out stronger than Rowan had intended.
 But considering Base Foundation was a required course for any chance at a future on the Council, he'd expected philosophical debate and intense study of history.
 "Chores?"